2G7GE55U4/Key-of-David/04-THE-TESTIMONY-OF-SCRIPTURE/ADDITIONS-PLANNED.md

 *   Revelation 1:17 ("Fear Not, I AM Alpha and Omega")
 *   Revelation 1:18 (The Living One With the Keys of Death and Hell)
 *   Revelation 1:20 (The Mystery of the Seven Stars and Candlesticks)
-*   **Revelation 2:1 (To the Angel of the Church in Ephesus)**
+*   Revelation 2:1 (To the Angel of the Church in Ephesus)
+*   Revelation 2:2 (The Works of Ephesus Examined)
+*   Revelation 2:1-7 (The Church of Ephesus Decrypted)
+*   **Revelation 2:8-11 (The Church in Smyrna Decrypted)**

-**PROJECT STATUS: The "Seven Letters" phase has now commenced.
-The foundational address (Rev 2:1) is complete.
-The full content of each letter remains to be analyzed, representing the next major block of prophetic testimony.**
+**PROJECT STATUS: The "Seven Letters" phase is now in active execution.
+The Ephesus and Smyrna letters have been fully decrypted.
+Pergamos is the next immediate target for analysis.**